LEL-A/doc/README.md

 ## First Milestone
-In the first step we want to train, evaluate and publish a German and English large language model (LLM) of relatively small size.
+In the first step we want to train, evaluate and publish a German and English generative pre-trained transformer (GPT) model of relatively small size.
 This model will not yet have the so-called instruction-following capabilities.

 The concrete steps towards this goal are:
 1. Provide a clean and appropriate English and German text corpus.